crossplane/crossplane/design/design-doc-integration-tests.md

 The Kubernetes [controller-runtime] project provides an [envtest] package for creating local control planes for testing.

-2. Registering CRD's
+2. Registering CRDs

-For any controller's that watch CRD's to be successfully started, the CRD's must have been successfully created in the cluster.
+For any controller's that watch CRDs to be successfully started, the CRDs must have been successfully created in the cluster.
 If they are unable to be created, the controller's will not be started and the `Job` will immediately return an error.
-This serves as a validation test for CRD's.
+This serves as a validation test for CRDs.

 3. Registering Controllers

-Controller's can be registered directly with the manager by calling their `SetUpWithManager` functions directly.
+Controllers can be registered directly with the manager by calling their `SetUpWithManager` functions directly.
 Because all claim controllers (`scheduling`, `defaulting`, `claim`) are now part of the individual stacks, it is not necessary for the Crossplane controller to be running to test the stacks.
-However, it is necessary for the Crossplane CRD's to be present.
+However, it is necessary for the Crossplane CRDs to be present.

 4. Starting the Manager

-After all controllers and CRD's are registered, the manager can be started.
+After all controllers and CRDs are registered, the manager can be started.

 5. Executing Tests